Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-sign-in-instructions.md

    ![Sign In Dialog Box][A02]

-1. When the **Select Authenticated File** dialog box appears, select a credentials file which you created earlier, and then click **Select**.
+1. When the **Select Authenticated File** dialog box appears, select a credentials file which you created earlier, and then click **Open**.

    ![Sign In Dialog Box][A08]